Welcome to MichaelRoach.com

 My most recent release and 6th album on Stella Records received some excellent reviews in publications such as ‘Living Blues’ (USA) and ‘Blues & Rhythm’ (UK).
 It is called ‘Innocent Child’ and it is a combination of traditional blues and spirituals.
 With the passing of Jerry Ricks and John Cephas, I decided to dedicate the album to their memory.
 Copies can be purchased online through the Stella Records website.

 About Michael Roach

-Michael is the founder of the European Blues Association and serves as its Director of Development, Secretary and Newsletter Editor.
-He is the Director, Guitar Instructor and Vocals Tutor for the annual Blues Week 2000 – 2012 programme (a week of lectures, guitar, harmonica, piano/keyboards and vocals tuition) at Exeter University (2000/2004) and the University of Northampton (2005/2012).
+Michael is the founder of the European Blues Association and currently serves as its Director of Development and Secretary.
+He is the Director, Guitar Instructor and Vocals Teacher for the annual Blues Week 2000 – 2015 program (a week of lectures, guitar, harmonica, piano/keyboards and vocals tuition) at Exeter University (2000/2004), the University of Northampton (2005/2013) and the University of Worcester (2015).
 Michael also presented ‘Deep Blue’, a three part series on blues music featured on BBC Radio 4 in March 2003.
 It is Michael’s communication skills together with his musicianship that has enabled him to bring about a greater understanding of blues music and the Black experience.